meese-enterprises/cloudmapper/docs/network_visualizations.md

 * `--collapse-by-tag`: This is very useful to provide a tag name, and all nodes with that tag will be reduced to a single displayed node.

 The other filtering options are:
-* `--internal-edges` (default) and `--no-internal-edges`: When you only care about showing what is publicly accessible, use `--no-internal-edges`.
+* `--no-internal-edges`: When you only care about showing what is publicly accessible, use `--no-internal-edges`.
-* `--inter-rds-edges` and `--no-inter-rds-edges` (default): By default, any communication paths between RDS nodes are not shown, as this is unlikely to be of interest.
+* `--inter-rds-edges`: By default, any communication paths between RDS nodes are not shown, as this is unlikely to be of interest.
 To display them, use `--inter-rds-edges`.
-* `--read-replicas` (default) and `--no-read-replicas`: By default, RDS read replica nodes are shown.
+* `--no-read-replicas`: By default, RDS read replica nodes are shown.
 You can ignore them by using `--no-read-replicas`.
-* `--azs` (default) and `--no-azs`: Availability zones are shown by default.
+* `--no-azs`: Availability zones are shown by default.
 To ignore them, use `--no-azs`.
 * `--no-collapse-asgs`: By default, auto-scaling groups are collapsed to a single node.
 This flag causes all instances to be shown instead.